Last Modified: 8/10/2021

-In order for an individual or entity to furnish diabetes self-management training (DSMT) for Medicare beneficiaries, a provider must be accredited by a national accreditation organization that has been approved by the Centers for Medicare & Medicaid Services (CMS):
+In order for an individual or entity to furnish diabetes self-management training (DSMT) for Medicare beneficiaries, a provider must be accredited by a national accreditation organization that has been approved by CMS:

 • American Diabetes Association (ADA)